resvirtualis/resvirtualis.github.io/airia2018/airia.md

 University of Miami Miller School of Medicine, USA).
 Title: "Recent developments in retinal analysis for individuals with Alzheimer disease and potential AI applications"

-[//]: # (Gilbert Lim, PhD (National University of Singapore School of Computing, Singapore).
-Title: "Generalization and Casuality in A.I.
+[//]: # (Gilbert Lim, PhD (National University of Singapore School of Computing, Singapore).Title: "Generalization and Casuality in A.I.
 Modelling")

 [//]: # (Tien Y Wong, MD, PhD (SingHealth/SERI, Singapore).
 Title: "The Importance of Artificial Intelligence Applications in Ophthalmology")